dinhhuy258/notes/docs/programming/kotlin/coroutine/basics.md

 }
 ```

+### withContext

+Calls the specified suspending block with a given coroutine context, suspends until it completes, and returns the result.

 ### Structured Concurrency

 If a coroutine is started on `GlobalScope`, the program will not wait for it.
 For example: